-- Prescriptions that were written but never dispensed; - Prescriptions that were dispensed but for which the associated drug costs were not submitted to or not accepted by the public drug programs;ii or - Diagnoses or conditions for which prescriptions were written.
+- Prescriptions that were written but never dispensed; and - Diagnoses or conditions for which prescriptions were written.

-i.
 In Manitoba and Saskatchewan, this includes accepted claims for people who are eligible for coverage under a provincial drug program but have not submitted an application and, therefore, do not have a defined deductible.